 This article will help demystify realtor tax deductions so you can keep more of your money.
 We’ll start with a quick primer on how much money the right deductions can save you and then share the list of the 25 best deductions.
 After you finish the list, check out our four tips to get the most out of your deductions.

-QuickBooks Self-Employed provides a hassle-free way to keep track of your mileage, separate your business and personal expenses, create and send invoices, and much more.
-Try it free for 30 days.
-Make it even easier to keep track of mileage and more on the go by getting the QuickBooks Self-Employed app on your phone:
+Make it even easier to keep track of mileage, personal expenses, and more on the go by getting the QuickBooks Self-Employed app on your phone:

 How Much Money Can You Save with the Right Tax Deductions?

 In order to figure out how much your deductions are worth you need to multiply your deductions by your tax bracket.

 For example, if you’re a single head of household and make $50,400 to $130,150 this year, you’ll save around 46.3 cents for each dollar deducted from your taxes.
 That assumes a 25% federal tax, 6% in state taxes, and, 15.3 % self employment tax.
 Let’s say, for instance, you made $60,000 last year and had $10,000 in deductions.
 You would save approximately $4,630 on your taxes.

 To find your tax bracket for 2016, visit the Tax Foundation.

 1. Vehicle Mileage